voxel51/fiftyone/docs/source/index.rst

 Where should you go from here?
 You could...

-* :doc:`Install FiftyOne<getting_started/install>`.
+* :doc:`Install FiftyOne<getting_started/install>`
-* Try one of the :doc:`tutorials<tutorials/index>` that demonstrate the unique capabilities of FiftyOne.
+* Try one of the :doc:`tutorials<tutorials/index>` that demonstrate the unique capabilities of FiftyOne
-* Explore :doc:`recipes<recipes/index>` for integrating FiftyOne into your current ML workflows.
+* Explore :doc:`recipes<recipes/index>` for integrating FiftyOne into your current ML workflows
 * Consult the :doc:`user guide<user_guide/index>` for detailed instructions on
-  how to accomplish various tasks with FiftyOne.
+  how to accomplish various tasks with FiftyOne

 Need Support?
 _____________